Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model

 \subsection{Data Foundation: Deconstructing Occupations into Atomic Actions}

-The foundational dataset for this research is derived from the O*NET (Occupational Information Network) database (Version 30.2).
-Traditional analyses often evaluate AI impact at the macro-occupational or task level.
-However, a ``task'' (e.g., ``maintain network security'') often bundles multiple distinct cognitive and physical actions, creating evaluation ambiguity.
+The foundational dataset for this research is the O*NET (Occupational Information Network) database, version 30.2.
+Traditional analyses evaluate AI impact at the macro-occupational or task level.
+A ``task'' such as ``maintain network security,'' however, bundles multiple distinct cognitive and physical actions and creates evaluation ambiguity.

 To eliminate this ambiguity, we selected the \textit{Detailed Work Activity (DWA)} as the minimum granular unit of analysis.
-DWAs represent atomic, indivisible work actions (e.g., ``Examine crime scenes to obtain evidence'') stripped of their broader occupational context.
+DWAs represent atomic, indivisible work actions, such as ``Examine crime scenes to obtain evidence,'' stripped of their broader occupational context.
 By extracting the complete set of 2,087 DWAs, we constructed a standardized, cross-industry action taxonomy.
-This granular foundation ensures that our evaluation isolates the fundamental nature of the action from the occupational title it belongs to.
+This granular foundation lets our evaluation isolate the underlying nature of the action from the occupational title that hosts it.